Green roofs - Hydrocell®.

-The roof garden itself comprises a high performance rootbar capsheet with an Fytonop® 20 drainage board, and a filter fleece.
-This is topped with a lightweight soil mix comprising 30 per cent sandy loam, 30 per cent peat free compost and 40 per cent Hydrocell ® flakes.
+The roof garden itself comprises a high performance rootbar capsheet with a Fytonop® 20 drainage board and a filter fleece.
+This is topped with a lightweight soil mix.
+To enumerate: 30% sandy loam, 30% peat free compost and 40% Hydrocell flakes.

-St John’s School, Marlborough Intended to unify a split school onto a single retained site, Format Milton Architects’ low impact design is intended to reduce energy consumption by 50 per cent from that of the two current sites.
+St John’s School, Marlborough Intended to unify a split school onto a single retained site.
+Format Milton Architects’ low impact design is intended to reduce energy consumption by 50% from that of the two current sites.
 The school is conceived as an extension of the hill top.
-The grass roof follows the curvature of the site, giving the impression that the landscape has been gently raised to accommodate the school below.
-The design also makes use of recycled materials, high levels of insulation and photovoltaic roof glazing.
+The grass roof follows the curvature of the site.
+Significantly giving the impression that the landscape has been gently raised to accommodate the school below.
+In addition the design also uses recycled materials, high levels of insulation and photovoltaic roof glazing.

 What are the